 After, say, five minutes of this, leave them, one cup on either side, near the upper edge of the shoulder-blades, at around the level of the second or third dorsal vertebra.
 This position has benefits for the underlying acupuncture points there which help clear the qi of exterior invasions.

 If they are being left in place, the main aim is to leave them there until the colour of the skin in the cup has become slightly dark, and then for another minute or two.

 However, many patients like to remain undisturbed for ten or fifteen minutes and unless the patient is frail and you’ve applied suction that is too strong, this doesn’t seem to matter, and may actually help.
-However, skin marks will remain for longer ... so warn your patient.
+Just be aware that the longer the cups remain on the skin, the longer the skin marks will remain … so warn your patient.

 In the case of Wind-Cold invasion-type colds, you would normally apply heat (moxibustion) after cupping – as well as acupuncture, if you know where to put the needles.
 The aim, with Wind-Cold, is to provoke the body into getting warm and perspiring a little.

 If moxibustion is not available, try a warm bath!